christian-hesse/instant-validation-plugin/README.md

   <tr>
     <td>Instant Validation Failure</td>
     <td><code>instant-validation-failure</code></td>
     <td>Triggered when one validation associated with the triggering page item fails.
-The event is triggered immediatelly after the first failed validation (short circuit evaluation).
+The event is triggered  after the first failed validation (short circuit evaluation).
 Indicates that the plug-in has finished execution.</td>
   </tr>
   <tr>
     <td>Instant Validation Error</td>